MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-sql-tutorial.md

    ![Screenshot of the Publish to Power BI screen.](./media/service-gateway-sql-tutorial/publish-to-power-bi.png)

-## Connect the dataset to the SQL Server database
+## Connect the semantic model to the SQL Server database

 In Power BI Desktop, you connected directly to your on-premises SQL Server database.
 In the Power BI service, you need a data gateway to act as a bridge between the cloud and your on-premises network.
-Follow these steps to add your on-premises SQL Server database as a data source to a gateway and connect your dataset to this data source.
+Follow these steps to add your on-premises SQL Server database as a data source to a gateway and connect your semantic model to this data source.

 1. In the Power BI service, in the upper-right corner of the screen, select the settings gear icon and then select **Settings**.

    ![Screenshot that shows selecting Settings on the Power BI Home page.](./media/service-gateway-sql-tutorial/power-bi-settings.png)

-1. Select the **Datasets** tab, and then select the **AdventureWorksProducts** dataset from the list of datasets.
+1. Select the **Datasets** tab, and then select the **AdventureWorksProducts** semantic model from the list of semantic models.

 1. Expand **Gateway connection** and verify that at least one gateway is listed.
 If you don't see a gateway, make sure you followed the instructions to [install an on-premises data gateway](/data-integration/gateway/service-gateway-install).